GDPR Compliance in the U.S.: What to Know

 Automatic $7,500 fine for violations of minors’ data (children under the age of 16). |

 CCPA and CPRA compliance is an all-hands-on-deck sort of thing, but will look different at every organization, depending on the type of personal information you’re collecting and your business plan.
-CEOs and CIOs often lead the charge, but because so many departments collect and use consumer data, they all must understand the new data privacy law and take responsibility for what they do with personal information.
+The following checklist isn’t comprehensive (for a more comprehensive resource, check out our eBook CPRA Compliance How Osano Can Help), but it will help you build a strong foundation for CPRA compliance.

-Often, organizations appoint a chief privacy officer (CPO) or a privacy director of some kind, often in the legal or compliance team, who is tasked with establishing and overseeing a privacy compliance program, which is ongoing and regularly audits how personal information is being collected and used.
+CEOs and CIOs often lead the charge, but it may be worthwhile to appoint a chief privacy officer (CPO) or a privacy director of some kind, often in the legal or compliance time, who can be tasked with overseeing compliance.

 For example, marketers consistently rely on consumer data to influence their campaigns.
 Consumer data is precisely what makes companies able to effectively target their marketing efforts to the right people at the right time to increase sales.
 Every time a consumer is tracked with a website cookie, fills out a form, or makes a purchase online, they are giving the company their personal information, which is now protected by the CCPA and the CPRA.